git-flash/FLASH/README.md

 - The application implements CI/CD using GitHub Actions (More details above) and Heroku as its main tools.

 - Continous Integration (CI):
   - CI is done using Github Actions.
-The workflow in the .github folder runs under if the following situations occurs
+The workflow in the .github folder runs if the following situations:
     - Daily at 8 AM
     - Every Push/Pull request to `dev `
     - Every Push/Pull request to `master`
   - The workflow in the .github folder runs the following tests: Brakeman and Rubocop
   - You can find the results of these tests in the Actions tab on GitHub once they have run
+  - You will see a green check if they passed or a red 'X' if they failed

 - Continous Develpoment (CD):
   - Heroku was the main tool for CD